 When it comes to eating healthy, one of the best things you can do is incorporate more vegetables into your diet.
 However, not all vegetables are created equal.

 According to the late Dr. Sebi, there are certain vegetables that are particularly beneficial for our health.
-These vegetables he says are alkaline, non-hybrid, non mucus-forming and promotes health and healing.
+These vegetables he says are alkaline, non-hybrid, non-mucus-forming, and promote health and healing.

 These vegetables he recommended and included in his nutritional guide of approved food list.